-How much time do I have?
-Falling short may seem unprofessional, and overdoing your time may be annoying.
+- How much time do I have?
+Falling short may seem unprofessional, and overshooting your time may be annoying.

-How’s going to be my presentation?
-It is by all means essential for you to know what you are going to talk about and how.
+- What’s my presentation going to be like?
+It is, by all means, essential for you to know what you are going to talk about and how.

-- An emotional communication will ensure the engagement: data and statistics build trust and credibility.
+- Emotional communication will ensure engagement: data and statistics build trust and credibility.

-- We don’t have only images and text to develop our presentation: we can also use videos, gifs, interactive infographics, external contents and interactivity with pop-up windows etc.
+- We don’t have only images and text to develop our presentation: we can also use videos, gifs, interactive infographics, external content, and interactivity with pop-up windows, etc.

-- It is demonstrated that our brain activates with data and reasons, and it lights up as a Christmas tree when we’re listening to stories.
+- It is demonstrated that our brain activates with data and reasons, and it lights up like a Christmas tree when we’re listening to stories.
 Let’s then use more storytelling!

 - Let’s make a Marketing tool out of our presentation, and a personal and distinctive brand for us.
 How?
 You just need creativity and added value.
 Let’s dare to be different!